TheAhmadOsman/4o-ghibli-at-home/README.md

 - **Environment-based Configuration**: Easily manage settings like queue size, file storage, and device selection using a `.env` file.
 - **Persistent Storage & Cleanup**: Generated images are saved to disk, with an automatic background worker to clean up old job data and files to save space.
 - **Intelligent Logging**: Uses `Loguru` for clean, readable logs and automatically filters out noisy status checks to keep the console tidy.
-- **Simplified Architecture**: No external dependencies like Redis or Celery.
-Just Python and the required ML libraries.
+- **Robust FastAPI Backend**: The original Flask app has been migrated to a modern, high-performance FastAPI structure.
-- **Asynchronous Task Queue**: Uses a simple, thread-safe, in-memory queue to handle image generation jobs one by one, preventing server overload.
+- **Asynchronous Task Queue with Redis**: Uses `arq`, a powerful and simple async task queue, with Redis to manage image generation jobs, allowing for true background processing and scalability.
 - **GPU/CPU Agnostic**: Automatically uses an available NVIDIA GPU and gracefully falls back to the CPU (note: CPU is significantly slower).

 ## Quick Start